This post may contain affiliate links. Please read my disclosure.

 Did you make this?
 If you did, take a moment and leave a comment and rate the recipe – I appreciate it!
 If you’re short on time, just rate the recipe – thanks guys!

 Don’t forget to check out these other super awesome easy desserts:

 - Line an 8x8 baking dish with parchment or wax paper.

 - Add the cream, cream of tartar, corn syrup, sugar and brown sugar to a 2 quart saucepan and heat over medium-low heat until the sugar dissolves.

-Cook for 2 minutes, remove from heat and add vanilla, peanut butter and toffee chips.
-Stir until smooth.
+- Remove from heat and stir in the vanilla, peanut butter and toffee chips.

 - Pour mixture into the pan and sprinkle with the sea salt.